Palacios97/ps5-ui/README.md

 ### PlayStation 5 UI

 This project was based on PS5 UI, where some of the features are:
-+to retrieve data from psn-api
+*to retrieve data from psn-api
-+gather trophy data
+*gather trophy data
-+game data
+*game data
-+user data
+*user data

 ---